See Course Descriptions for pre-requisites and full course descriptions.

 The successful candidate will be responsible for supporting the editorial, production and dissemination activities of the Journal, under the supervision of a faculty supervisor and mentorship by the Journal’s expert Editorial Board.
 Completion of two, 2000-word essays on a global justice topic as well as duties, as assigned throughout the Fall and Winter terms by the faculty supervisor, are required.
 Essays completed in the course of the internship will be considered for possible publication in the Journal.
 4 credits, full year course, graded.

 Please submit a summary of JD grades (or transcript), writing sample and a brief cover note (250 words or less) outlining any relevant academic or professional experience as soon as possible to Professor Aiken: firstname.lastname@example.org and Nancy Somers: email@example.com.
 Successful applicants will be notified by July 31 (or when the positions are filled).

 LAW 578-579A/B - CANADIAN JOURNAL OF COMMERCIAL ARBITRATION

 The Canadian Journal of Commercial Arbitration is Canada’s only scholarly refereed law review focusing on arbitration: international and domestic, commercial and investor-state.
-It is a collaborative publication of Queen’s Law and JURIS Publishing.
 The Managing Editor is Professor Joshua Karton.

 LAW 581-582A/B - CANADIAN LABOUR AND EMPLOYMENT LAW JOURNAL